RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 <!-- (Romain Thomas & Arfon Smith) -->

-**Date to be confirmed**
+**Tuesday 29th April 2025, LunchBytes talk, 12.45pm, hybrid, , [Registration link for in-person participants](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/9fa9503c-81a1-4667-af7b-14d62a4b82bc).**

 Did you know that you can actually publish a paper about your software?
 This is an ideal way to get recognition (and citation) for the software you have spent countless hours creating.
-In this course we will walk you through an example of submission in the [Journal of open Source software](https://joss.theoj.org/).
-We will make an example software submission to the journal, and thanks to the collaboration of the Editor in Chief of JOSS (Arfon Smith), we will look at how the review process is done. **Date to be decided, it will be during second semester**
+In this course we will walk you through an example of submission in the [Journal of Open Source Software](https://joss.theoj.org/).
+We will make an example software submission to the journal, and thanks to the collaboration of the Editor in Chief of JOSS (Arfon Smith), we will look at how the review process is done.

 <!-- Summary session (Romain Thomas) -->